Rabbit in Your Headlights: Music video

 The music video was directed by Jonathan Glazer, who had directed the videos for Radiohead's singles "Street Spirit" and "Karma Police".
 Glazer was unsatisfied with his "Karma Police" video, saying he had "missed emotionally and dramatically".
-He made the "Rabbit In Your Headlights" video as a companion, and felt he achieved what he had failed to with "Karma Police".
+He made the "Rabbit in Your Headlights" video as a companion, and felt he achieved what he had failed to with "Karma Police".

 The video stars Denis Lavant as a man walking along a road in a tunnel, muttering.
 He is struck by several cars, but gets to his feet.
 Eventually he removes his coat and walks shirtless.
 A car collides with him at speed; the man remains standing, his arms outstretched, and is engulfed in smoke.

 Pitchfork wrote that the tunnel evoked the fatal car crash of Princess Diana the previous year and "walking toward the light at the end of one's life".
 In 2010, Pitchfork named it the eighth-greatest video of the 1990s, writing: "Pre-millennial tension rarely got this dark; technical accomplishments rarely this re-watchable."
 In 2021, Rolling Stone named the video the 28th-greatest of all time, writing that it was a "prime example of sustaining a sense of mounting dread and delivering an odd yet thrilling payoff" and that Glazer had "found that Venn diagram centre of creepy and ecstatic he'd been chasing".

 Legacy

-In 2016, Pitchfork credited "Rabbit in Your Headlights" as a "turning point" for Yorke, placing his vocals in the context of experimental electronic music for the first time and foreshadowing Radiohead's 2000 album Kid A. Covering Psyence Fiction in Stereogum for its 20th anniversary, Chris Devile wrote of "Rabbit In Your Headlights": "That's a great music video, but the song is even more of an achievement ...
-'Rabbit In Your Headlights' alone makes Psyence Fiction worth remembering."
-Yorke's side project Atoms for Peace performed "Rabbit in Your Headlights" on their 2013 tour, with the bassist, Flea, reciting the Jacob's Ladder dialogue.
+In 2016, Pitchfork credited "Rabbit in Your Headlights" as a "turning point" for Yorke, placing his vocals in the context of experimental electronic music for the first time and foreshadowing Radiohead's 2000 album Kid A. Covering Psyence Fiction in Stereogum for its 20th anniversary, Chris Devile wrote of "Rabbit in Your Headlights": "That's a great music video, but the song is even more of an achievement ...
+'Rabbit in Your Headlights' alone makes Psyence Fiction worth remembering."

+Yorke performed "Rabbit in Your Headlights" with his side project Atoms for Peace on their 2013 tour, with the bassist, Flea, reciting the Jacob's Ladder dialogue.
+Yorke also performed it on his 2024 solo tour Everything.